nf-core/multiplesequencealign/docs/usage.md

 **REFERENCE-BASED**:

-The reference MSAs (see samplesheet) are be used to evaluate the quality of the produced MSA.
+The reference MSAs (see samplesheet) are used to evaluate the quality of the produced MSA.

-2. Sum Of Pairs.
+2. Sum Of Pairs (SP).
 Calculates the SP score using the [TCOFFEE](https://tcoffee.readthedocs.io/en/latest/index.html) implementation.
 Activate using `--calc_sp` (default: true).
-3. Total column.
+3. Total column (TC).
 Calculates the TC score [TCOFFEE](https://tcoffee.readthedocs.io/en/latest/index.html).
 Activate using `--calc_tc` (default: true).

 **STRUCTURE-BASED**: